-Now is the time when many countries put the clock back, but there are strong incentives in both the European Union and the US to end the practice.
+For centuries, parts of the world has switched between DST and Standard Time each year, but there are strong incentives in both the European Union and the US to end the practice.
 If you ask sleep experts, there are compelling reasons to do so, but for practical reasons, implementing permanent Daylight Savings Time might take a long time.

 Daylight Savings Time (DST) has been intensely debated in recent years.
-A large number of US States have been determined to abolish the practice but have lacked Federal approval.
+In the US, a large number of states have been determined to abolish the practice, but have lacked Federal approval.
 With the Sunshine Protection Act of 2021, however, this may change.
 As of March 2022, the latest bill of the Sunshine Protection Act has been successfully introduced in Congress, but still has a long journey ahead of it before its potential implementation.
 You can see the current status of the Sunshine Act bill here.

-In Europe, too, DST has been up for discussion.
+In the European Union, too, DST has been up for discussion for a while.
 In 2019, the European Commission proposed to end seasonal clock changes, but the Council of the European Union asked the commission for a detailed impact assessment.
 Thereby they effectively put the issue on ice.
 As of 2022, there are no further developments.

 Consequences of DST

 Traditional arguments for observing DST include saving energy, preventing traffic accidents, and reducing crime.
 However, sleep experts negate several of these arguments while presenting others in favor of fixed, national, year-round standard time.
 Here are some of the topics being considered as legislators and citizens debate the continuation of Daylight Savings Time.

 Increase in fatal traffic accidents: Research shows a 6% increase in risk of fatal traffic accidents following Daylight Savings Time, plausibly due to reduced alertness caused by lack of morning light.